-Aim/outcome: To discuss their experience of travelling to the school and exploring what is positive and negative about their experience.
+Aim / outcome: To discuss their experience of travelling to the school

 Discuss the following questions with students:

 - What form of transport do they use to get to school? - How long does it take them to get to school? - Do they live far away from school? - How do they find the journey is it easy or difficult?
 Does it make them feel anxious? - Is there a part of the journey that is fun?
 Or is there a part that is stressful? - Do they walk on their own or with friends? - Does someone drop them off? - Do they get to school early or late? - What could the student do to make their journey better?